Press

 – Lydia Smith, Buffed Film Buffs

-“Billy Shebar and David C Roberts present the rich tapestry of Monk’s music… soaring vocalisations that swoop and loop across her three-octave range… Their approach makes it an accessible introduction for newcomers to Monk’s oeuvre and should help it attract attention beyond the festival circuit.”
+“Billy Shebar and David C. Roberts present the rich tapestry of Monk’s music… soaring vocalisations that swoop and loop across her three-octave range… Their approach makes it an accessible introduction for newcomers to Monk’s oeuvre.”

 — Amber Wilkinson, Screen International